sungchun12/iot-python-webapp/README.md

 ## Lessons Learned

-_Name pain points, pleasant surprises, and how I would develop this better next time/going forward_
+_Pain points, pleasant surprises, and how I would develop this better next time/going forward_

 - KMS key rings can NOT be deleted, so that GCP has a record of key ring names that can't be used anymore.
 If you're going to redeploy, you must rename the key ring or it'll error out.
 - An IoT registry can not be force deleted if devices are tied to it